 In 1330 Henry of Lancaster was married to Isabella, daughter of Henry, Lord Beaumont.
 He accompanied Edward III on his Scottish campaign of 1333, and following further service in the north, was appointed the King's lieutenant in Scotland in 1336.

-Henry's marriage to Maud Chaworth produced only two daughters, Maud born 4 April 1339 and Blanche, born on 25 March 1345.
+Henry's marriage to Isabel of Beaumont produced only two daughters, Maud born 4 April 1339 and Blanche, born on 25 March 1345.
 Maud was married to William I, Duke of Bavaria, but died, without children, soon after her marriage, her portion of the inheritance passed to her sister Blanche, who married Edward III's third son John of Gaunt, whereby Gaunt inherited Lancaster's estates and titles.

-In the later half of the 1350's, campaigning in France resumed, Lancaster participated in the last great offensive of the first phase of the Hundred Years' War, the Rheims campaign of 1359-60.
+In the latter half of the 1350s, campaigning in France resumed, Lancaster participated in the last great offensive of the first phase of the Hundred Years' War, the Rheims campaign of 1359-60.
 He was then appointed principal negotiator for the Treaty of Brétigny, where the English achieved very favourable terms.

 Henry returned to England in November 1360, he contracted bubonic plague early the following year, the Duke made his last will at Leicester Castle on 15 March 1361 and died of the plague on 24 March 1361.
 He was buried, as he requested, on the north side of the high altar at the Collegiate Church in Newark (Notts).
 His wife Isabel also died of plague.
 In April 1361 Edward, the Black Prince journeyed to Leicester to place two cloths of gold on Henry's bier.